 Falcon: The F-16 Fighter Simulation

-Falcon: The F-16 Fighter Simulation is a 16 bit combat flight simulator coded by Sphere Inc. for Macintosh and IBM PC MS-DOS (1987).
-Revolutionary for its time, Falcon was ported by Rowan Software to the 16 bit Atari ST and Amiga microcomputers in 1988-89.
-Then, Sphere Inc. would go on to develop Falcon 3.0 for high-end PCs of the early 90s.
+Falcon: The F-16 Fighter Simulation is a 16 bit combat flight simulator coded by Sphere Inc. for Macintosh and IBM PC MS-DOS in 1987.
+Revolutionary for its time, Falcon was ported by Rowan Software to Atari ST in 1988 and Amiga in 1989.
+After Falcon Sphere Inc. would go on to develop Falcon 3.0 for high-end PCs of the early 90s.

 Falcon was conceived by Gilman Louie and Mark Johnson.
-The original Falcon was coded by Gilman Louie and Gary Poon for IBM PC/68K Mac.
-The 68K Atari ST and Amiga versions (1988/89) were coded by Russell Payne, Chris Orton and Colin Bell of Rowan Software.
+The original Falcon was coded by Gilman Louie and Gary Poon for IBM PC and M68K Macintosh.
+M68K ST/Amiga versions of 1988/89 were drawn by Martin Kenwright (F29) and programmed by Russell Payne, Chris Orton and Colin Bell of Rowan Software.
+Mac Falcon displays in hires monochrome 640x400, PC Falcon in 4/16-color CGA/TGA 320x200 and ST/Amiga Falcon in 16-color 320x200.
+The ST/Amiga versions look the best because they draw from much broader palette ranges.

 In Falcon, the player pilots General Dynamics' F-16A Fighting Falcon.
 Cool dogfights versus Soviet MiG-21s are the highlight of the simulation.
 The Falcon is primarily a dogfighter with air-to-ground bombing capability.
 During its time, the Falcon was one of the most maneuverable, expert-piloted and cost-efficient fighters in the U.S. Airforce.

 Upon its release, Falcon was a ground-breaking flight sim in terms of simulation accuracy and realistic visuals.
-Advanced as it was, Falcon ran on an easily affordable 8 MHz 520 ST with 500 KB RAM in 1988.
+Advanced as it was, Falcon ran on an easily affordable 8 MHz 520 ST with 512K of RAM in 1988.

 (Unless otherwise noted, all screenshots are from the Amiga version.)